-Wash fastness: A measure of resistance to fading by laundering.
+Wash fastness: A measure of resistance to colour change and staining other textile materials during laundering.
 Different dye types are measured at different temperatures.

 Wetting agent: It is a chemical substance that increases the spreading & penetrating properties of a liquid by lowering its surface tension that is the tendency of its molecules to adhere to each other.